 Hunza traditional soup recipe

 Traditional Hunza soup is made with homemade noodles and is locally known as Chapchy dowdo and Moch in Wakhi (a language spoken in Upper Hunza).
-It is the most special soup made during winters in Hunza.
+It is the most special soup we make during winters in Hunza.
 Chap refers to the meat – mutton or beef but never chicken.
-Traditionally, this soup is served in a wooden bowl with a wooden spoon.
+Traditionally, we serve this soup is in a wooden bowl with a wooden spoon.
 This soup has two more variations Tumuru Dawdo also known as Wild Thyme soup and Booqpachy dawdo where garlic is the main ingredient of this soup and both soups are made without meat.
 The ingredients for two serving of dawdo are

-One small onion chopped
+Onion 1 small onion chopped

 Mutton 1 Cup